SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 • Due Date

-3. Optionally, enter instructions that will be sent to the reviewers and approvers.
+3. Optional: Enter instructions for the reviewers and approvers.

 4. Select Start.

-The binder lifecycle state changes to In Review, and a Review PSMF Binder task is assigned to the selected reviewers.
-The system will select the latest steady state version of each document within the binder for this review.
+Vault updates the PSMF Binder lifecycle state to In Review, and assigns a Review PSMF Binder task to the selected reviewers.
+Vault selects the latest steady state version of each document within the PSMF Binder for this review.

 Review the PSMF Binder

-1. From within the document or on the My Tasks page, click Complete.
+1. From within the PSMF Binder or on the My Tasks page, select Complete.

-2. On the Review PSMF Binder page, select from the following options:
+2. In the Review PSMF dialog, select from the following verdicts:

 • Missing content, back to draft